Berlin Heart

 Berlin Heart GmbH is a German company that develops, produces and markets ventricular assist devices (VADs).
 The devices mechanically support the hearts of patients with end-stage heart failure.
 Berlin Heart's products include the implantable INCOR VAD and the paracorporeal EXCOR VAD.
 To date, Berlin Heart produces the only device of its kind available for babies and children with severe heart failure.

 History

+In 1987, the first EXCOR LVAD implantation was performed by Roland Hetzer at the German Heart Centre in Berlin.
+This pioneering procedure was followed in 1990 by the first paediatric EXCOR implantation at the same institution.

-In 1996, Mediport Kardiotechnik GmbH was founded by the German Heart Institute Berlin and was supported by private investors.
-Four years later, in 2000, Berlin Heart AG was founded after merging with its predecessor company, Mediport Kardiotechnik GmbH.
-The U.S. subsidiary, Berlin Heart Inc., was established in Texas in 2005.
-Due to a long-term private investor, Berlin Heart changed its legal structure in 2006 to a limited liability company (GmbH).
+The company officially began operations as Mediport Kardiotechnik GmbH in 1996, established by the German Heart Institute Berlin and was supported by private investors.
+Four years later, in 2000, Mediport Kardiotechnik merged with its predecessor company, Mediport Kardiotechnik GmbH to form Berlin Heart AG.

+The expansion continued with the establishment of a U.S. subsidiary, Berlin Heart Inc., in Texas in 2005.

+A significant change occurred in 2006, when a private investor acquired Berlin Heart and changed its legal structure in 2006 to a limited liability company (GmbH).
+The EXCOR Pediatric device received full premarket approval (PMA) in the U.S. in 2017.
+Most recently, the EXCOR Active, a new mobile drive for the EXCOR ventricular assist device, was granted CE marking, affirming its compliance with European health, safety, and environmental standard.

 Products

 Berlin Heart manufactures two types of VADs: implantable and paracorporeal.

 INCOR is an axial-flow pump for support of the left ventricle.
 In this system, the pump is implanted directly next to the heart and is connected to the heart by cannula.
 The blood coming from the heart flows into the INCOR axial pump.
 The rotor in the pump has an active magnetic bearing while floating contact free.
 Due to the rotation, up to eight liters of blood per minute are continuously pumped through the body.
 A percutaneous driveline connects the pump with the external controller.
 The control unit and the two batteries are carried in a shoulder-bag.

 EXCOR is a paracorporeal, pulsatile flow VAD.
 The device provides left ventricular, right ventricular or biventricular assistance.
 The EXCOR system includes paracorporeal, pneumatically-driven polyurethane blood pumps.
 Each pump consists of a blood chamber and an air chamber which are separated by a multilayer flexible membrane.
 The movement of air in and out of the air chamber is controlled by a driving unit.
 It moves the membranes, which draw blood into the blood chamber and push it back into the body.
 Like the heart, EXCOR blood pumps have valves which ensure that the blood only flows in one direction.
 The blood pumps are connected to the heart and blood vessels via silicone cannula.

 The EXCOR product range covers blood pumps and cannula of various sizes and types.
 While EXCOR Adult is specifically designed for adults, EXCOR Pediatric includes devices for young patients (from newborns to adolescents).